 - Every villain in Stupid Mario Brothers is this especially The Darkness.

 - Dark Chaos in Chaos Storm displays this on a regular basis.
 Being Stupid Evil, his hammy lines aren't taken too seriously.

-: A nut by any other name is just as lame.
+Dark Chaos: Dark Chaos?
+My power has become far greater than you can imagine.
+I am Dark Mayhem now!Chris: A nut by any other name is just as lame.

 - Pathetic from Kingdom Paf is basically the incarnation of this trope.
 She acts hammy even when washing her hands, preparing her lunch, or playing video games.

 - Though several villains from Yu-Gi-Oh! are hammy already, Yu-Gi-Oh!
 The Abridged Series like to take it to comical extremes:

 - Marik is so hammy that he can hardly express himself like a regular person.
 And it goes Up to Eleven when Melvin takes over: he is hammy even when trying to open a door.